upsight/doctor/docs/types.rst

+.. _doctor-types:

 Types
 =====

 Doctor :ref:`types<types-module-documentation>` validate request parameters passed to logic functions.
 Every request parameter that gets passed to your logic function should define a type from one of those below.
-See ... for functions that allow you to create types easily on the fly.
+See :ref:`quick type creation<quick-type-creation>` for functions that allow you to create types easily on the fly.

 String